 I remember reading a blogpost years ago where someone had asked Paco de Lucia about playing guitar.
-The post was taken down later, perhaps because it wasn’t an authorized interview, perhaps because of the language Paco used not knowing it would be published.
+The post was taken down later, perhaps because it wasn’t an authorized interview, perhaps because of the language Paco used, not knowing this would be published.
 I will always remember it though because it was true.
 Here is part of it:

 I could not live without the guitar, but at the same time this is no way of life, because it is such a difficult instrument, so ungrateful; you dedicate your whole life to it, hours and days, and suddenly you come up on stage, and that day you feel in perfect shape for playing, and still you don’t hit one single string right, and you cannot figure out why… it depends on so many things, on how long your fingernails are… I am talking about tenths of millimeters, and you ask yourself.
 What is going on?
 Where am I failing?
 And it could be a badly polished nail…

 Well, yesterday I was looking forward to perform and my nails seemed to be in good shape.
 At 7:30pm the slideshow ended and I started playing.
 A couple of minutes later I was informed that no sound was being transmitted.
 I stopped and put my guitar down.
 Computers and software are clearly as mercurial as guitars are.